LakshmiSravya123/Myresume/README.md

 ## Overview

-This is a personal portfolio website for Lakshmi Sravya Vedantham, a Data Analyst and Data Scientist with 6+ years of experience.
+This is a personal portfolio website.
 The website showcases professional experience, technical skills, projects, and provides an AI-powered chat assistant to answer questions about the resume and career background.
 The design is inspired by skirano.com with modern animations and professional aesthetics to stand out among employers.

 ## User Preferences